You Helped Complete the Revitalization of Interlochen

 - Mallory Towsley Center for Arts Leadership (2011)

 - Stone Cafeteria (2015)

 - Dennison Center for Recreation and Wellness (Opening in 2016)

-Now, with your support, we can create worthy homes for Music and Dance—two core artistic disciplines that have not yet benefitted from this campus revitalization.
+Now, thanks to your support, we are creating worthy homes for Music and Dance—two core artistic disciplines that have not yet benefitted from this campus revitalization.